-How Best to Enforce Appropriate Touching during Play
+How Best to Enforce Appropriate Touching During Play

 Because young children don’t have a firm command of language, they use touch to learn about their environment, themselves, and others.
 Instead of having the skill to say, “I was playing with that; please give it back,” the young child often simply hits the other toddler.
 Obviously, you don’t want this to become a habit.